panzerdp/dmitripavlutin.com/content/posts/169-javascript-env-variables/index.md

 * `PWD`: the current working directory
 * `PATH`: directories to search to execute a command

-In regards to JavaScript and Node.js ecosystem, you might find the following variables:
+In regards to JavaScript and Node.js ecosystem, you might find the following variables common:

 * `NODE_ENV`: determines if the script runs in development or production mode.
 Usually takes one of the values: `production`, `prod`, `development`, `dev`, or `test`
 * `PORT`: the port with which the started application should work with